Choosing Where to Start

 The FFCC framework does most of the work.
 Most of the time, it produces a clear winner.
 But sometimes you end up with multiple opportunities scoring similarly, and the scorecard alone can’t decide.

-That’s when you need tiebreakers—factors that matter but aren’t captured in the four FFCC dimensions.
+That’s when you need tiebreakers—factors that matter but that FFCC does not measure.

 Tiebreaker 1: Energy Alignment